Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 I’m not getting into the detailed comparison between Windows 10 upgrades using Windows 10 Servicing Vs. SCCM Windows 10 Upgrade task sequence.

-As per the latest poll conducted in the SCCM Professionals Facebook group (19K members), most SCCM admins are comfortable with SCCM upgrade Task Sequence (100+ votes for TS but only 20 votes for servicing).
+According to the latest poll conducted in the SCCM Professionals Facebook group (19K members), most SCCM admins are comfortable with the SCCM upgrade Task Sequence (100+ votes for TS but only 20 votes for servicing).

 How to Speed up Windows 10 Upgrade Process using Windows servicing?

 Setupconfig.ini is a configuration file that can override default Windows 10 installation parameters.
-Below listed are some of the installation parameters which you can change.
+Below are some of the installation parameters that you can change.

 What is Setupconfig.ini?

-You can check the following sample INI file to understand the use of the Setupconfig.ini file!
-The setupconfig.ini is a custom configuration file to customize the Windows setup behavior.
-This file is handy for SCCM admins to speed up Windows 10 upgrade process.
+You can check the following sample INI file to understand how to use the Setupconfig.ini file!
+The setupconfig.ini is a custom configuration file that customizes the Windows setup behavior.
+This file is handy for SCCM admins to speed up the Windows 10 upgrade process.

 [SetupConfig]